mwat56/partitionmap/README.md

 ## Purpose

-This is a `Go` package that implements a _partitioned map data structure_ for storing key-value pairs.
+This is a `Go` package that implements a _partitioned data structure_ for storing key/value pairs.
 Key features include:

 - Using a partitioning strategy with CRC32 hashing to distribute keys across multiple partitions,
-- thread-safe implementation with mutex locks for concurrent access,
+- thread-safe implementation with mutex locks for concurrent data access,
 - generic implementation supporting any value type,
 - designed for efficient concurrent access by reducing lock contention,
 - implements standard map operations (`Get`, `Put`, `Delete`, etc.).